DIDSR/HPC_DPAI/readme.md

 [mikem@betsy02 split_wsi]$ ls -1 /scratch/wxc4/CAMELYON16-training/normal | wc -l
 159

-# Image patch extract
 <a name="tasks">
    my tasks
 </a>

 <a name="image-patch-extract">
-Image patch extract
+# 1. Image patch extract
 </a>

 location of the bouding box